AlekhyaDabbiru100/HW2-SUPPORT-VECTOR-MACHINES/README.md

 FILES:
 Rcode
+PDF version of the RMD.
-PDF version of the Rmd
+PDF version of the exploratory data analysis RMD.